 House and Senate rules say committees can't transact business without a quorum present, and that members can request a "quorum call" to verify that at least a majority of a committee is present.

 Rep. Mark Perry, the panel's co-chairman, said he believed the vote was valid since more than a majority of the committee was present when it began discussing the contract.

 "It happens all the time, committee members step out," Perry, D-Jacksonville, said after the meeting.
 "As long as we don't have a quorum call, it does pass.
 It's a big savings for the lottery, hopefully it'll add to the amount for scholarships.
 I feel it's a win-win."

-Arkansas voters approved a constitutional amendment in 2008 establishing the lottery to fund college scholarships, and the state began selling tickets the following year.
-The amount of money raised for those scholarships, however, has declined over the past two fiscal years.
+Arkansas voters approved the lottery in 2008 to raise money for college scholarships, and the state began selling tickets the following year.

 Follow Andrew DeMillo on Twitter at http://www.twitter.com/ademillo